Hopac/Hopac/Docs/Inverting.md

 Event streams are a powerful abstraction and can significantly help to reduce the so called *callback hell*.
 Nevertheless, event stream combinators do not fundamentally change the fact that control is still in the event processing *framework* rather than in the client program.
-Adhering to the Hollywood -principle, the event streams call your callbacks and not the other way around.
+Adhering to the *Hollywood -principle*, the event streams call your callbacks and not the other way around.
 This makes it difficult to directly match control flow to program state.
-Callbacks examine and modify mutable program state and the resulting program can be difficult to understand and reason about.
+Callbacks examine and *modify mutable program state* and the resulting program can be difficult to understand and reason about.

 One of the primary motivations for using lightweight threads for user interfaces has been that they have allowed one to invert back the inversion of control caused by events so that the control will be in client code.
-Once simple control flow is recovered, it is possible to directly match control flow with program state, allowing the use of simple programming techniques such as lexical binding, recursion, and immutable data structures that are easy to understand and reason about.
+Once simple control flow is recovered, it is possible to directly match control flow with program state, allowing the use of simple programming techniques such as *lexical binding*, *recursion*, and *immutable data* structures that are easy to understand and reason about.

 In this note we will show that the selective synchronous operations aka alternatives of Hopac are powerful enough to invert back the inversion of